spacetelescope/jwst_magic/README.md

     git clone git@grit.stsci.edu:JWST-FGS/jwst-magic.git
     ```

-3. Activate a AstroConda (Python 3) environment (For installing AstroConda go [here](http://stsci-env.readthedocs.io/en/latest/installing_anaconda.html)) or create a MAGIC-specific environment by navigating to the directory where the `setup.py` file lives in the `jwst_magic` package and create a new conda environment, for example named 'magic', from the `environment.yml` file:
+3. Create a MAGIC-specific environment by navigating to the directory where the `setup.py` file lives in the `jwst_magic` package and create a new conda environment, for example named 'magic', from the `environment.yml` file:

     ```
     conda env create --name magic --file=environment.yml